cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 ## What is your relationship with the Virtual Physiological Human (VPH) project.
 The Virtual Physiological Human is a European initiative with the eventual goal of producing a complete mechanistic model of the entire human body.
-With the Physiology Engine, we are trying to simulate whole-body physiology with reasonable accuracy for a target population.
+With the engine, we are trying to simulate whole-body physiology with reasonable accuracy for a target population.
 In other words, we are attempting to model a generic individual within a reference population to provide reasonable physiology for a variety of applications.
 In contrast, the eventual goal of the VPH project is individualized